sgodfrey66/Polls_and_press/part_03/readme.md

 ## Requirements

 The actual deliverable for this section is fairly small.
-You are expected to submit, via Google Form, a progress report detailing where you are at with your Capstone.
+You are expected to submit, via [this Google form](https://goo.gl/forms/TqJ6ZrrAuJ5A3HWB3), a progress report detailing where you are with your Capstone.
 The format and content is up to you but, at a minimum, we expect the following:

 1. Do you have data fully in hand and if not, what blockers are you facing?
 2. Have you done a full EDA on all of your data?